rojosinalma/rojosinalma/README.md

 ### Hi there 👋

-I'm Fernando, but people also call me Feña or Rojo (rojo means red and I'm a ginger)
+I'm Fernando, but people also call me Feña or Rojo (rojo means red... cause I'm a ginger)

 **Some stuff about me:**
 - I'm an SRE, Platform Engineer, Web Developer and many other things